PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-13 17:46:53
+Last updated: 2024-04-13 17:47:26
-Random Quote: Men call me Darkstar, and I am of the night.  -  Gerold Dayne
+Random Quote: Grey Wind ate two of his fingers, and he laughed about it.  -  Robb Stark on Greatjon Umber